Opinion guest column

 3

-Wondering over 8 years ago
+Wondering about 9 years ago

 I think all of the moderate, peace loving Muslims need to speak out more vocally, publicly, and forcefully against the dozens of terror attacks being carried out by Muslims around the world.